New Zealand’s borders are fully open

 Airlines of New Zealand

-The most know airline in New Zealand is Auckland-based Air New Zealand (ANZ).
+The most well-known airline in New Zealand is Auckland-based Air New Zealand (ANZ).
 According to AirlineRatings, it is the second-best airline in the world for the second year in a row.
-ANZ flies domestic routes in New Zealand, as well as operates international services to Australia, Asia Pacific, and North America.
+ANZ flies domestic routes in New Zealand and operates international services to Australia, Asia Pacific, and North America.
 Awarded for its “constant innovation and industry leadership”, ANZ has been revealing new products recently – including Economy Skycouch (a row of Economy seats that can be changed into a couch) and revolutionary Skynest bunk beds (available from 2024).

 When traveling domestically in New Zealand, you may be flying with other, smaller NZ-based airlines, such as Air Chathams (NZ’s largest privately-owned airline with nearly 100 scheduled flights from Auckland and the Chatham Islands), Sounds Air (small regional airlines with daily flights to Wellington, Christchurch, Picton, Blenheim, Paraparaumu, Taupo, Westport, Nelson, and Wanaka), Barrier Air (scheduled and charter flights to/from Great Barrier Island, Auckland, North Shore, Kaitaia and Whitianga), Sunair (covers the North Island), Origin Air (serves Wellington, Napier, Nelson, Hamilton, and Palmerston North), Stewart Island Flights (light aircraft flights between Invercargill and Stewart Island), and Golden Bay Air (serves Takaka Wellington, Karamea and Nelson).